Need to short sell your home?

-Don't know what a short sale is?
+What is a short sale?
 A short sale is when the value of a home is less than the amount of the outstanding loans.
-This could be attributed to many causes, but most often is a result of a rapidly declining real estate market.
+Short sales are usually the result of prices in a market rapidly deflating.

-Next, estimate your closing costs.
-My work in this area means I know to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs upon closing.
+Next, calculate your closing costs.
+My experience has taught me to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, get in touch with your lender and let them know of the situation.
-They may even have a particular department that manages short sales.
-Ask about their particular process.
+Finally, contact your lender and make them aware of the situation.
+They may even have a dedicated department that oversees short sales.
+Ask about their exact steps.
 Some lenders will be more inclined to work with you than others.
-They may be able to lessen the amount owed or make other arrangements.
-Your lender will have to agree to the final sale.
+They may be able to decrease how much you owe or make other arrangements.
+Your lender will have to give approval for the final sale.